Skip to Content

 Race Discrimination Cases

-Fighting for Victims of Racial Discrimination in Northern Virginia and Southern Maryland
+Fighting for Victims of Racial Discrimination in Northern Virginia & Southern Maryland

 Racial discrimination is unfortunately still a rampant problem in many American workplaces.
 Federal and state law forbids employers from discriminating against workers because of their race, color, or national origin.
 These protections apply in the workplace and during the hiring process.

 If you have been subject to racial discrimination, you deserve an advocate who can help you recover just compensation.
-Our Washington, D.C. race discrimination lawyer has over 15 years of experience and recovered over $1 million for our clients.
+Our Washington, D.C. racial discrimination attorney has over 15 years of experience and has recovered over $1 million for our clients.
 Our team at Pitre & Associates, LLC maintains the highest standards of professionalism and is committed to providing an unmatched level of personal service.
-Your satisfaction is our top priority, and we will leverage the full extent of our resources when fighting for you.
+Your satisfaction is our top priority, and we will leverage the full extent of our resources when advocating for you.

 We offer free initial consultations, so call (202) 759-6544 or contact us online today.
 Se habla español.